Contextual Bandits with Continuous Actions: Smoothing, Zooming, and Adapting: Analysis: smoothness-adaptive guarantees

-We show a stability result of~\pref{alg:smooth_exp4} (See~\citep[][Definitions 3 and 14]{agarwal2016corralling} for formal definitions of stability and weak stability), which will be useful for our adaptive algorithms.
-For stability, we consider a slightly different protocol, displayed in~\pref{proto:stability_protocol}.
+We start with a result on the \emph{stability} of \smoothexp.
+We consider a slightly modified protocol.
 The learner is now presented with randomized loss functions $\ell_t$ which are generated by importance weighting an original loss function $\bar{\ell}_t$ with some probability $p_t$ set by the adversary.
+Formally $\ell_t = Q_t\bar{\ell}_t/p_t$ where $Q_t \sim \textrm{Ber}(p_t)$ at each round $t$.
 Note that here, the losses presented to the learner are not guaranteed to be bounded, but we do have variance information, via $p_t$.
 The original losses $\bar{\ell}_t$ are bounded in $[0,1]$.
 Note further that $p_t$ is revealed at the beginning of round $t$.